jesushzv/sports-betting-tracker/README.md

 ## Usage

+### Getting Started

+1. **Try Demo Mode**: Visit the app and explore with realistic sample data
+2. **Sign Up**: Create an account with email/password or use OAuth providers
+3. **Start Tracking**: Begin recording your own betting picks

 ### Adding Picks

-1. Sign in with Google or Discord
+1. Sign in with your account (email/password, Google, or Discord)
 2. Navigate to "Add Pick" from the dashboard
 3. Fill in the pick details:
    - Sport (NFL, NBA, MLB, NHL, UFC)